Nurse Case Manager

 $5 Red Sox Tickets

-Department Description: Nurse Case Management is a department of 50+ nurse case managers (NCMs) who are responsible for coordinating the discharge planning of BIDMC inpatients.
+Department Description: Nurse Case Management is a department of 60 Nurse Case Managers (NCMs) who are responsible for coordinating the discharge planning of BIDMC inpatients.
 They employ Interqual criteria as a tool for utilization review and determining levels of care.
 Physician leaders partner with NCMs, take daily calls, consult in challenging situations, and problem-solve with the medical staff.
-The medical center's case management program is staffed seven days a week, and includes dedicated coverage in the emergency department.
+The medical center's case management program is staffed seven days a week, and includes dedicated coverage in the emergency department

 Job Summary: The BIDMC Nursing Mission is to build on a legacy of nursing excellence by caring with compassion, advancing the art & science of nursing, and advocating for the health of patients, families, and communities.
 The Nurse Case Manager provides utilization management, care coordination and discharge planning for an assigned patient case load.
 This role is patient-focused, outcome-oriented and based on a general and speciality professional standards, and functions within a multidisciplinary practice model.
 Training, evaluation and competencies for this role are overseen by a Nurse Leader to the department.